Table of Contents

 After the script is downloaded, unzip it and upload it to the root folder where the Laravel is installed.

-• Make sure it’s at the root level of your Laravel install (usually where your CMS files are located)
+- Make sure it’s at the root level of your Laravel install (usually Laravel set the root on “public” folder you can install Linguise there)

 The Linguise API key will need to be copied into the folder: …/linguise/Configuration.php file you’ve uploaded to your server, edit the file and copy your API Key between the simple quotes, replace the text REPLACE_BY_TOUR TOKEN.